s-elo/npm-package-devtool/README.md

 - `package repo`: repos of the packages you want to develop.
 - `target repo`: repos to which you want to link the developed packages

+1. **`npt dev -w "./esm,./dist" -s "tsc --watch && xxx --watch"` at the rootPath of package repo** to specify `watch` and `start` and select the packages you want to dev.

-1. **config at the package.json at root path.** `watch` is the files/directories that you want to watch, `start` contains the commands you want to execute when developing.
+`watch` is the files/directories that you want to watch, `start` contains the commands you want to execute when developing.
 Take below config as an example, `yarn build:esm --watch` will watch your source code to rebuild the code to the `dist`, then we will watch the updates of `dist` and copy the updated files to the target repos.

+or you can **config at the package.json at root path.**

 ```json
 {